r57zone/Half-Life-Alyx-novr/README.md

-"\|" | Using a backpack, use with the Right Shift | Moving the left controller over the left side "'" | Fixing left controller in place (Part 5: North Star) | fixing left controller in space Backspace | Health and ammo display | Left controller rotation PageUP | Move up | Moving controllers and heads up PageDown | Move down | Move controllers and heads down "{" | Moving the left controller up, in the movement mode of the left controller (right mouse button) | Move left controller up in height
+"\|" | Using a backpack, use with the Right Shift | Moving the left controller over the left side "'" | Fixing left controller in place (Part 5: North Star) | fixing left controller in space Backspace | Health and ammo display | Left controller rotation ";" | Movement of the left controller forward (for throwing objects) | Movement of the left controller forward PageUP | Move up | Moving controllers and heads up PageDown | Move down | Move controllers and heads down "{" | Moving the left controller up, in the movement mode of the left controller (right mouse button) | Move left controller up in height